-What is it about cutting through concrete slab reinforcement that has everybody out on site standing on their toes?
+What is it about concrete reinforcement that has everybody out on-site standing on their toes?

 Steel reinforcement bars and mesh concealed within concrete structures help strengthen the concrete to support a great deal of weight and allow us to build some of the world’s most amazing buildings.

-For this reason, cutting through steel reinforcement within concrete slabs has become a difficult task and requires the right equipment, expertise and training to avoid risk of injury, or worse.
+For this reason, cutting through steel reinforcement within concrete slabs has become a difficult task and requires the right equipment, expertise, and training to avoid the risk of injury, or worse.

 In this post, you’ll learn about the different types of reinforcement products, their common uses, as well as tips on how to safely cut through reinforced concrete slabs.